zhutao100/qwen-code/docs/ide-integration.md

 - **For VS Code Forks:** To support forks of VS Code, the extension is also published on the [Open VSX Registry](https://open-vsx.org/extension/qwenlm/qwen-code-vscode-ide-companion).
 Follow your editor's instructions for installing extensions from this registry.

 > NOTE:
-> The "Gemini CLI Companion" extension may appear towards the bottom of search results.
+> The "Qwen Code Companion" extension may appear towards the bottom of search results.
 If you don't see it immediately, try scrolling down or sorting by "Newly Published".
 >
 > After manually installing the extension, you must run `/ide enable` in the CLI to activate the integration.